-primer sets after transfection of s1247 remain more intact despite RNA cleavage and thus result in an overestimation of the amount of remaining intact target mRNA.
-The relatively higher knockdown read-out with primer set q1, after transfection with s604 and s752, compared to q3, is also consistent with this observation (Fig. 1b).
-These results thus suggest that s1247 is the most effective of the siRNA's tested.
+RT-qPCR amplification of a specific targeted mRNA sequence reflects the integrity of that fragment, but does not necessarily represent an intact mRNA.
+Our data suggest that the EGFR mRNA fragments amplified by the q1 or q3 primer sets after transfection of s1247, remain more intact despite RNA cleavage and thus result in an overestimation of the amount of remaining intact target mRNA.
+The relatively higher knockdown read-out with primer set q1, after transfection with s604 and s752, compared to q3, is also consistent with this observation (Figure 1B).
+These results thus suggest that s1247 is the most effective of the siRNAs tested.

-To further corroborate this hypothesis, we analyzed EGFR protein levels with Western blot and studied possible phenotypic consequences of EGFR down-regulation in H358 cells.
+To further corroborate this hypothesis we analyzed EGFR protein levels with western blot and studied possible phenotypic consequences of EGFR down-regulation in H358 cells.
 Cell viability and caspase-3/7 activity were measured and, in addition, we evaluated the induction of apoptosis.
-The aggregate results of these experiments are consistent with the mRNA knock down results obtained in the RT-qPCR experiments and confirm that of the siRNAs tested, the s1247 is the most powerful siRNA on H358 cells to down-regulate the EGFR protein level, inhibit the cell viability and induce apoptosis in comparison to other siRNAs (Table 1, Fig. 2).
+The aggregate results of these experiments are consistent with the mRNA knock down results obtained in the RT-qPCR experiments and confirm that of the siRNAs tested, the s1247 is the most powerful siRNA on H358 cells to down-regulate the EGFR protein level, inhibit the cell viability and induce apoptosis in comparison to other siRNAs (Table 1, Figure 2).

-To verify whether the effect of primer set choice on RTqPCR results is also observed with other messengers, we transfected a positive, validated GADPH siRNA (Invitrogen, sequence unknown) into H358 cells and measured the GAPDH mRNA knockdown level with three different primer sets locating in different positions.
-The data showed that with different locations, the primers detected different knockdown efficiencies (data not shown), and the best primer set was GAPDH 820 F and 1106R (Table 2).
+To verify whether the effect of primer set choice on RT-qPCR results is also observed with other messengers, we transfected a positive, validated GADPH siRNA (Invitrogen, proprietary sequence) into H358 cells and measured the GAPDH mRNA knockdown level with three different primer sets located in different positions.
+With different locations, the primers detected different knockdown efficiencies (data not shown), and the best primer set was GAPDH 820F and 1106R (Table 2).
 The results from GAPDH RNAi are analogous to the data obtained with the EGFR mRNA suggesting that these findings can be generalized, i.e., measurements of the knockdown efficiency can be influenced by the primer set used for RT-qPCR.